SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 - Taking the current example you have built, integrate it into your favourite library/framework (Vue, React, Angular, Svelte, or another of choice).
 - Add a unit test library such as Jest to the example code and include some initial tests to ensure that the application is working as expected.

-## Part 3 - Connect to a wallet:
+## Part 3 - Mint some NFTs and Connect to a wallet:

 At this point it's highly recommended to use a new Chrome browser Profile / to ensure you don't mix up the wallet used in this exercise with your own.

-- Import the demo wallet into MetaMask (details provided to you from Sunil)
-- Add the testNet Mumbai / Polygon to MetaMask
+- Using a demo wallet and a test net such as Rinkeby, mint some NFT's.

+This can be done using any of the following paths below;

+- Deploying a smart contract and adding Dapp logic around this example (using tools such as; Web3, ethers, Infura, Alchemy, Solidity, Truffle, Harhat etc).

+Or

+- Minting NFT's via http://testnets.opensea.io/ and using the OpenSea API https://docs.opensea.io/reference/rinkeby-api-overview to load your tokens from Rinkeby.

+Or

+- Minting NFT's via http://testnets.opensea.io/ and using Token Negotiator https://npmjs.com/package/@tokenscript/token-negotiator to inject tokens into the app.

+Laslty...

-- Build an async sequence, so when clicking "connect" - the user connects their wallet > the mock tokens leave the page > then the users actual tokens appear in the sphere formation
+- Build an async sequence, so the user connects their wallet > the mock tokens leave the page > then the users actual tokens appear in the sphere formation showing the NFT URI images.
-- Within the meta of the NFT's are URLs, enrich the token data, so when a token is clicked on it will open inside a new window.

 ## Part 4 - Finishing touches & submission: